Sondra Locke: Life with Eastwood

 Locke and actor/director Clint Eastwood entered a domestic partnership in October 1975.
 She first met Eastwood in 1972, when she unsuccessfully lobbied for the title role in his film Breezy (1973); they became involved upon arrival at the shooting location of The Outlaw Josey Wales (1976) in Page, Arizona.
 "It was just an immediate attraction between the two of us," Locke recalled in a 2012 documentary.
-She further revealed that they made love on their first date.
-Locke had simultaneously been wooed by screenwriter Philip Kaufman, but chose Eastwood over him.
+She further revealed that they had sex on their first date.
+Locke had simultaneously been wooed by screenwriter Philip Kaufman but chose Eastwood over him.
 (Note: Philip Kaufman started to direct Josey, but was fired at Eastwood's command on October 24, 1975, three weeks into filming.
 Although Eastwood had conquered Locke within 48 hours of her arrival on set, initially she had declined his advances, having already said yes to a date with Kaufman at the costume fitting.
 According to biographer Patrick McGilligan, Eastwood begrudged the fact that a younger man had beaten him to the punch and therefore felt inclined to assert his dominance by getting rid of Kaufman.
 The love triangle resulted in the Director's Guild passing new legislation, known as the "Eastwood Rule", which prohibits an actor or producer from firing the director and then becoming the director himself.)
 After wrapping the film in December 1975, the couple shuttled between Eastwood's houses in Carmel and L.A.'s Sherman Oaks neighborhood, as well as rented homes in San Francisco and its elite suburb Tiburon.
 They eventually settled at 846 Stradella Road in Bel-Air, which Eastwood still owned at the time of Locke's death.

 Eastwood was married during the early years of their relationship, before their affair became public in 1977, but his marriage was a nominal one just as Locke's was; he had sired at least two publicly unacknowledged children outside the marriage and confided he had "never been in love before."
 Locke claimed Eastwood even sang "She Made Me Monogamous" to her.
 Eastwood's wife Maggie Johnson lived on a colossal estate in Pebble Beach, where Eastwood rarely stayed, and Johnson and he were understood to have had an open marriage from the start.
 "I never knew I could love somebody so much, and feel so peaceful about it at the same time," Locke said he told her.
 Conversely, the media's going myth was that Eastwood "left" or "walked out on" his wife for Locke as opposed to simply giving up the facade.
 Locke resented having her romance with Eastwood labeled merely as an affair and being made to feel sordid as if she had "stolen" a married man, but did not contemporaneously refute such notions.